(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

-- I rejoice now; not that you were grieved, but that you were grieved into changed minds, and thus changed deeds.(45)“Changed your minds, and thus changed deeds” is one word in Greek, typically translated “repentance”.
-However, it doesn’t speak of remorse or guilt for wrong actions.
+- I rejoice now; not that you were grieved, but that you were grieved into repentance.(34)“repentance” this Greek word doesn’t primarily speak of remorse or guilt for wrong actions.
 Rather, it literally means to “think differently after” or to “reconsider”, with an assumed change in behavior.
 To both the Hebrews and 1st century Greeks/Romans, a change in mind was synonymous with a change in behavior; you couldn’t have the first without the second.
 All that meaning is captured by a single Greek word here.
 For you were grieved according to God’s will, so that through us you might suffer loss in nothing.

-- For the grief according to God’s will produces changed minds and thus deeds,(46)see previous note. leading into salvation without regret; but the world’s grief produces death.
+- For the grief according to God’s will produces repentance leading into salvation without regret; but the world’s grief produces death.